Let’s dive right in.

 Linkedin Learning explained that the information for your company would appear on the admin side, but I wanted it for my learners as well -not doable.
 A big F in my book.

 Oh, and on top of that, came this strange twist to the whole donut bit.
 Your learners will only see their courses, i.e. learner from company A, can’t see what your learners are taking, but if your learner wants to share that course with Twitter, then from what I gather, anyone can see that course.
 But wait!

 - Adding your own courses – A Big POOR here.
 Yes, you can add them, but no they will not sit on your Linkedin Learning site.
 Where do they sit?
 You decide.
 On a server most likely, yours or wherever you house your courses.
-You cannot upload your own courses, regardless on how they are built via 3rd party authoring tool or custom shop or on a 3rd party site.
+You cannot upload your own courses, regardless of how they are built via 3rd party authoring tool or custom shop or on a 3rd party site.
 It is all Links.
 All the time.

 - The report offerings.
 I want to know who thought this information, was the most important to extract for identifying training gaps.
 Some items are solid, others are “New Coke” in perspective.
 You get nine reports.
-Four are based from Lynda.com content/courses.
+Four are based on Lynda.com content/courses.
 And as a bonus kicker:

 Anything outside of Linkedin Learning, does not extract enough data.
 Yep, they can’t get the nitty gritty data details you want, that you would expect to see in any learning platform/LMS.

 - No skinning of your colors – Yep.
 Can’t have it.
 I have to admit, I have not heard an LMS, learning platform vendor say this since, uh, never (ok, since 1998).
 Sure I heard, “yes you can have it, but it costs X or Y,”.